shaunickmistry/intro-to-python/intermediate/intermediate.md

 # Intermediate Workshop
-This workshop, as mentioned before, is for colleagues that have worked with Python or other programming languages before and would like to learn about web scraping.
+This workshop is for colleagues that have worked with Python or other programming languages beforeand would like to learn about web scraping.
 It is based on [Chapter 11](https://automatetheboringstuff.com/chapter11/) from the 'Automate The Boring Stuff' online course.

 We will be looking at opening web pages with the `webbrowser` module, downloading them with `requests`, formatting with `Beautiful Soup` and controlling websites using the `Selenium` Python module.